Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 There are many different ways of selecting from a table.
 But we are coming to the end of this page.
-Let's just retrieve all rows of data from Songs.
+To finish, let's just retrieve everything from Songs.

 ```sql
 SELECT